Steve-Fenton/astro-accelerator/src/pages/about/themes.md

 ## Multiple / Child Themes

 You can install many themes side-by-side and use components from them to create layouts and components of your own.
-Use the top-level layours and components folders to coordinate this and reference the appropriate theme files to use them.
+Use the top-level layouts and components folders to coordinate this and reference the appropriate theme files to use them.

 ## Theme Styles